necrommunity/Statsbot/README.md

-# ToofzBot
+# Statsbot
 Discord bot created for the CoNDOR server.
-Fetches and formats Crypt of the Necrodancer stats from the steam servers and the toofz api (http://api.toofz.com/help).
+Fetches and formats Crypt of the Necrodancer stats from the steam servers, toofz api and the necrobot database.

 ###To do list:
-- Stick comments on everything.
+- Proper documentation
+- Add replay files parsing